CEO & Founder

 Yann majored in business in France and then completed his executive MBA at the Syracuse University GSM.

 Over 8 years of experience in innovative research and development focused on data-driven methods to integrate HVAC, electric vehicles, and battery storage systems into the electricity grid as flexibility assets.
 In 2017, raised $4M at SLAC to fund research on vehicle-to-grid and smart charging-driven planning for EV charging infrastructure.

 Winner of R&D Magazine‘s R&D 100 Awards for his work on estimation of renewable energy generation in the distribution grid.

 PhD from Carnegie Mellon University with background in infrastructure systems, machine learning, and data science.

-Annie will be interning with the eIQ Mobility team through 2019.
-She worked at C3 Energy in strategy, and then at Farmers Business Network as their Senior Manager, Business Strategy & Operations.
+Annie leads our product roadmap & development schedule.
+Before eIQ she worked at C3 Energy in strategy, and then at Farmers Business Network as their Senior Manager, Business Strategy & Operations.
 During the summer of 2018 she interned at X, the Google moonshot factory.

 Annie major in Chemistry & Physics at Harvard University and is an MBA candidate at THE Stanford University Graduate School of Business.

 Micah has focused on clean tech and the energy industry for the past eight years.
 Prior to joining eIQ, Micah’s graduate research focused on comparing distributed control algorithms for electric vehicle charging under dynamic constraints.
 Before that, Micah worked as a Data Analyst supporting the demand response business at EnerNOC in Boston, MA where he built, maintained, and automated tools for data quality, DR performance, and DR financials.